kapilkumaria/cv-challenge-01/README.md

 ## Full Stack Application with Monitoring and Logging

-This project sets up the infrastructure for the Boss application using Docker Compose, Traefik, and AWS Route53.
+This project sets up the infrastructure for the Full Stack application using Docker Compose, Traefik, and AWS Route53.
 The setup includes a frontend, backend, database, and monitoring services with Traefik managing SSL certificates and path-based routing.

 ## Project Structure